Northgate station (Sound Transit): Station layout

 Northgate station is located on the east side of 1st Avenue Northeast between 103rd and 100th streets on the southwest side of Northgate Mall.
 It consists of a single island platform elevated 25 to 45 ft above ground level with an intermediate mezzanine.
 The mezzanine has ticket vending machines and public restrooms and is connected to both the platform and entrances via stairs, escalators, and elevators.
 It has four entrances: Exit A, at the north end adjacent to the parking garage; Exit B, with two entrances leading to the bus bays at street level; and Exit C, which connects the mezzanine directly with the John Lewis Memorial Bridge, which crosses Interstate 5.
 At street level, Northgate station has a bicycle parking station, on-demand lockers, and free racks.
+The plaza below the station is named for state senator Scott White.

 The station's four bus bays lie under the mezzanine and platform and run along 1st Avenue Northeast and a parallel access road to the east.
 The former bus platforms to the east of the station are now used for layovers.
 A designated pickup and drop-off area is located near the south entrance on the east side of the access road.
-Northgate station has a total of 1,525 parking stalls that are divided between four facilities: a four-level garage with 447 stalls, a surface lot with 448 stalls, a mall-owned garage with 280 stalls, and 350 stalls in the Thorton Place garage.
+Northgate station has a total of 1,475 parking stalls that are divided between five facilities: a four-level garage with 443 stalls, a western surface lot with 139 stalls, an eastern surface lot with 263 stalls, a mall-owned garage with 280 stalls available on weekday mornings, and 350 stalls in the Thornton Place garage available on weekday mornings.
 The garages and lots include reserved parking for carpooling high-occupancy vehicles and other users with the use of a pre-registered permit.
 The upper level of the Sound Transit parking garage at the station and several nearby lots provide paid parking for the light rail station.